rchain/architecture-docs/introduction/architecture-overview.rst

 **Concurrency is a structural property which allows independent processes to compose into complex processes.
 Processes are considered independent if they do not compete for resources.**

 We’ll see that, when we commit to concurrency, we get parallelism and asynchronicity for free.
 Whether the platform is running on one processor or 1,000,000 processors, the RChain design is scalable.
-Having said that, design patterns of concurrency will be frequent to the astute reader.
+Having said that, design patterns of concurrent computation will be frequent to the astute reader.